Beinn Ìme

 Beinn Ìme (Butter Mountain) is the highest mountain in the Arrochar Alps of Argyll, in the Southern Highlands of Scotland.
-It reaches 1011 m, making it a Munro.
+The summit elevation is 1011 m and it is listed as a Munro.

-There are three usual routes of ascent.
-From Succoth, one may follow the same path that is used to reach The Cobbler before taking the right fork near the base of the Cobbler's main crags and continuing up the glen, across the bealach and up Ben Ìme's eastern ridge.
-Alternatively, the summit can be reached from the pass of Rest and be Thankful and from the Loch Lomond side, using the private road that leads to Loch Sloy.

 Beinn Ìme seen from the Corbett Beinn Luibhean, 1.5 km to the SW.

 Beinn Ìme is the snowy peak in the centre, with The Cobbler in front and Beinn Narnain further east (right).